xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 ```

 Now only one bundle instance is allowed and, if user register bundle manually,
-bundle from lookup will simply not be applied. [lifecycle annotations](extras/lifecycle-annotations.md) module use this technique.
+bundle from lookup will simply be ignored.
+[Lifecycle annotations](extras/lifecycle-annotations.md) module use this technique.

 ### Optional extensions